Safety sign: In Australia

 Australian safety signage started in 1952 as CZ4-1952: Safety signs for the occupational environment.
-It revised and redesignated as AS1319-1972 in 1972, with further revisions taking place in 1979, 1983 and 1994.
+It was revised and redesignated as AS1319-1972 in 1972, with further revisions taking place in 1979, 1983 and 1994.
 In August 2018, AS1319-1994 was reconfirmed as still being valid and not in need of major revisions.

 In Japan

 Japanese safety signage is notable for its clear visual differences from international norms, such as use of square 'no symbols', vertical formatting of sign text.
 Safety sign standards are regulated by Japanese Industrial Standards through standards JIS Z9101 (Workplace and public area safety signs) JIS Z 9103 (Safety sign colors) and JIS Z 9104 (Safety signs - General specifications).
-While design trends have been moving towards international norms of ISO and ANSI standards, differences are still present such as the use of symbols unique to the JIS standards, using colors differently from ISO standards and using a combination of Japanese kanji and English.
+While design trends have been moving towards international norms of ISO standards, differences are still present such as the use of symbols unique to the JIS standards, using colors differently from ISO standards.

 In addition to typical safety sign standards, Japan introduced JIS Z 9098 in 2016 specifically addressing emergency management needs: informing people of areas susceptible to natural disasters, evacuation routes and safe shelters from disasters.
-The standard's more unique aspect is the usage of maps and diagrams to provide more detailed information about the area's hazards, shelters and evacuation routes.
+The standard's unique aspect is the usage of maps and diagrams to provide more detailed information about the area's hazards, shelters and evacuation routes.